 Insulin-like growth factors in cancer Since their discovery in the late 1950s the insulinlike growth factors (IGFs) have attracted significant interest in multiple areas of biology and medicine, including endocrinology, pediatrics, growth, nutrition. aging and oncology.
-IGF1, which was initially identified as the mediator of growth hormone action, is regarded as a key player in numerous cellular and organismal processes.
-The signaling pathways elicited by IGF1 have been extensively characterized Prof. Haim Werner is a member of the Department of Human Molecular Genetics and Biochemistry and the Incumbent of the Lady Davis Chair in Biochemistry.
-He is the former Director of the Shalom and Varda Yoran Institute for Human Genome Research, Prof. Werner conducted his PhD studies at the Weizmann Institute of Science and completed postdoctoral research at the Diabetes Branch, National Institutes of Health.
-Bethesda.
-He is an associate editor at Molecular Cancer and Frontiers in Cancer Endocrinology. biochemical in and molecular terms over the past 40 years.
-However, fundamental questions regarding basic differences between the mechanisms of action of IGF1 and the closelv related insulin molecule are vet to be resolved.
-Prof. Research in Werner's laboratory is aimed at elucidating the transcriptional and epigenetic mechanisms associated with pathological expression of IGF1 receptor the in human cancer.
+IGF1, which was initially identified as the mediator of growth hormone action. regarded as a key player in numerous cellular and organismal processes. signaling pathways elicited by IGF1 have been extensively characterized Prof. Haim Werner is a member of the Department of Human Molecular Genetics and Biochemistry and the Incumbent of the Lady Davis Chair in Biochemistry.
+He is the former Director of the Shalom and Varda Yoran Institute for Human Genome Research.
+Prof. Werner conducted his PhD studies at the Weizmann Institute of Science and completed postdoctoral research at the Diabetes Branch, National Institutes of Health, Bethesda.
+He is an associate editor at Molecular Cancer and Frontiers in Cancer Endocrinology. in biochemical and molecular terms over the past 40 years.
+However, fundamental questions regarding basic differences between the mechanisms of action of IGF1 and the closely related insulin molecule are yet to be resolved.
+Research in Prof. Werner's laboratory aimed at elucidating the transcriptional and epigenetic mechanisms associated with pathological expression of IGF1 the receptor human cancer.
+Cardiovascular Research and Diseases

-Cardiovascular Research and Diseases Affiliations Neufeld Cardiac Research Institute at the Sheba Medical Center, Affiliated with the Sackler Faculty of Medicine https://eng.sheba.co.il/The_Neufeld_Cardiac_Research_Institute Artist statement The bravery of compassion, to love and the commonality of our experiences as human beings are key themes in my artwork.
+Affiliations Neufeld Cardiac Research Institute at the Sheba Medical Center, Affiliated with the Sackler Faculty of Medicine https://eng.sheba.co.il/The_Neufeld_Cardiac_Research_Institute Artist statement The bravery compassion, to love and the commonality of our experiences as human beings are key themes in my artwork.
 This heart series are my translations of our heroic journey.
-I use color, pattern, texture, and symbols to depict our human universal experiences such as birth, evolution. revelation. temporality, beauty, the sacredness of life, and experiences of suffering and joy.
-The image of the heart resonates for me as symbol of these а journeys.
+I use color, pattern, texture, and symbols to depict our universal human experiences such as birth, evolution. revelation. temporality, beauty, the sacredness of life, and experiences of suffering and joy.
+The image of the heart resonates for me as of symbol these journeys.